Top things to do in the Lehigh Valley

 Tour Historic Bethlehem Museums & Sites

-At this museum, docents take museum goers on tours sharing stories of early Moravian history in Bethlehem, including how Bethlehem got its name and the history of the Moravian stars.
+On the campus of Moravian College, the Moravian Museum of Bethlehem in the historic Moravian Gemeinhaus that dates back to 1741.
+Docents take museum goers on tours sharing stories of early Moravian history in Bethlehem, including how Bethlehem got its name and the history of the Moravian stars.

+Nearby, the Kemerer Museum of Decorative Arts preserves Moravian culture and history with a special emphasis on Victorian history.
 An impressive doll house collection and children’s play space round out the permanent exhibits, while revolving exhibitions on the main floor keep it fresh and new.

 During my visit, the museum hosted a spectacular collection of purses, courtesy of owner Ilene Hochberg Wood.